PeachyDB-Inc/PeachyDB/README.md

 - **6.d)** Write batch can contain only UPDATE/DELETE/INSERT queries, read batch can contain only SELECTs, also, schema/security-data queries cannot be part of a batch.

-- **6.e)** Transactions utilize distributed consensus, as a result, the database will become unavailable for writes if the majority of the coordinator nodes are down.
+- **6.e)** Write transactions utilize distributed consensus, as a result, the database will become unavailable for writes if the majority of the coordinator nodes are down.
 This is the price to pay for consistency.
 Some of this is mitigated with a larger number of coordinator nodes.

 - **6.f)** Write transactions will respond to the client as soon as each statement in the batch has been applied on some node, however, it will not wait for it to be applied on all applicable nodes before responding to the client.
 Writes are applied only if a quorum of coordinators have received the write txn and marked it as to-be-applied.
 Thus as soon as the write returns if you submit an MVCC read-only query to obtain the modified data right away you might get older data.
 That is just the nature of MVCC, it is not guaranteed to return the most recently committed data.
 This is true of all MVCC implementations.